 My name is Annabel Hughes Aston.
-Home is a corrugated tin box built on a concrete slab thrown under an old Mongongo tree on the Zambezi River escarpment, twenty kilometers upriver from the resplendent Victoria Falls in Zambia.
+Home is a corrugated tin box built on a concrete slab thrown under an old Mongongo tree on the Zambezi River escarpment, twenty-three kilometres upriver from the resplendent Victoria Falls in Zambia.

 The tin box — a deceptive architectural wonder — is the creation of my husband Chris who, in an earlier time on his farm, was forced to build a place in which to live in 20 days.
 Its simplicity and openness allows for unfettered access to the natural world beyond.
 I find it inspirational.
 Mostly.
 There are no doors.
 The corrugated iron walls are articulated to allow for air to pass through unencumbered.
 And the rain during the wet months.
 And the heat.
 And the bugs.

 I arrived on Chris’s farm in February, 2013.
 From America via England via Zimbabwe.
 Though my work as a journalist-activist took me to London and Washington, D.C., I am African: born in Kenya, educated in Zimbabwe, and now living in Zambia.
 I was away from the African continent for 14 years.
 It feels good to be back.